 Medication assisted treatment (MAT) at Sunflower Wellness Retreat helps many people from the Midwest achieve the sobriety they crave more than even their drugs or alcohol.
 When you suffer addiction to some drugs like opioids or alcohol, you possibly need medical assistance in achieving that sobriety.
-Of course, along with these healthcare options you also need therapy, education and support services.
+Of course, along with these healthcare options, you also need therapy, education, and support services.

 Medication assisted treatment at Sunflower Wellness Retreat uses FDA-approved medications for many of your worst withdrawal and early recovery symptoms.
 The biggest goal of this treatment is keeping you from relapse, a problem that takes the lives of tens of thousands of people each year.
-In fact, early recovery is one of the periods in which you suffer the greatest risk for death by overdose.
+In fact, early recovery is one of the periods in which you suffer the greatest risk of death by overdose.

 But the biggest mistake people make with this type of treatment is in believing the medication is equal to recovery.
 That is not true.
-You still need a wide range of therapy, education and support services.
+You still need a wide range of therapy, education, and support services.
 Otherwise, you do not heal the problems that led to your addiction in the first place, and only leave yourself vulnerable to repeating your patterns.